krich11/easy-kme/certs/README-KME.md

-# Easy-KMS Server Setup and Configuration
+# Easy-KME Server Setup and Configuration

-This document provides instructions for setting up, configuring, and running the Easy-KMS server according to the ETSI GS QKD 014 specification.
+This document provides instructions for setting up, configuring, and running the Easy-KME server according to the ETSI GS QKD 014 specification.

 ## Overview

-The Easy-KMS server implements the ETSI GS QKD 014 Key Management Entity (KME) with:
+The Easy-KME server implements the ETSI GS QKD 014 Key Management Entity (KME) with:
 - Three REST API endpoints for key delivery
 - Mutual TLS (mTLS) authentication
 - File-based key storage